 Yes, students must re-apply for need-based financial aid annually.
 As long as the family income remains less than $75,000 (and typical assets), and the student meets satisfactory academic progress standards and maintains full-time enrollment, the Lehigh Commitment grant will be awarded for up to a total of four years of undergraduate studies for new, first-year students.
 Current Lehigh students are eligible beginning in the Fall 2024 term through the eighth semester of their undergraduate attendance.
 Students who transfer into Lehigh from other institutions will have the length of their renewal eligibility individually determined by the number of credits that transfer with them and the typical time remaining to earn their undergraduate degree.

-Admitted students with a family income of less than $75,000 (and typical assets) who apply for financial aid will automatically be offered the Lehigh Commitment grant.
+Admitted students from the United States with a family income of less than $75,000 (and typical assets) who apply for financial aid will automatically be offered the Lehigh Commitment grant.
 For international students, we will also consider currency conversions, local costs of living and the amount that the student declares they are able to pay on the Certificate of Finances to make the final determination on Lehigh Commitment eligibility.